 A non-routine task is one which the employee does not normally perform and for which the employee has not previously been trained.
 The supervisor of an employee performing a non-routine task, such as cleaning process equipment, is responsible for properly training the employee concerning the potential hazards associated with the task.
-The employee also shares in this responsibility by making sure that his/her immediate supervisor knows that the non-routine task will be performed.
-Contact the Environmental Health and Safety Office at 501-371-7602 if assistance is needed.
+The employee also shares in this responsibility by making sure that his or her immediate supervisor knows that the non-routine task will be performed.
+Contact the Environmental Health and Safety Office at 501-916-6351 if assistance is needed.

 All contractors working on UALR property are notified by EHS of hazardous materials located in the work area.
 Proper controls will be established to ensure that operations do not expose the contractor’s employees to (unnecessary) safety and health hazards.
 Copies of MSDS’s will be made available to contractor’s employees by EHS.